padas-lab-de/krony-PT/progress.md

 * Convert the TQCompressor, to GPT, then evaluate using lm_eval

 * debugg 101: DONE, woohoo.
 Issue fixed.
-	* run the forward fucking pass. i am sick of you
+	* run the forward fucking pass. i am s of you
 	* run the same batch through HF-GPT and KronyGPT ?
 	* please do not give the same output.
 	* look-up table to switch between naming.
 GPT / Krony / GPT-HF